rakhimov/scram/doc/description.rst

 Fault Tree Analysis
 ===================

 #.
-Validate XML input files against RelaxNG.
+Validate XML input files against the RELAX NG schema.
 #.
-Validate the input analysis specifications and instantiations.
+Validate the input analysis specifications and instances.
 #.
 Instantiate the analysis.
    Create the fault trees for the analysis.
 #.
 Find minimal cut sets or prime implicants. *Probability input is optional*